bharathsudharsan/CNN_on_MCU/README.md

 We performed analysis based on the experiment results and report the best optimization sequence for:

-**Smallest Model Size:** Graph optimized then integer with float fallback quantized version is only 22.5 KB, i.e., 12.06 x times smaller than original CNN.
+**Smallest Model Size:**  When users want the smallest possible trained model, we recommend performing Graph optimized then integer with float fallback quantized version is only 22.5 KB, i.e., 12.06 x times smaller than original CNN.

-**Accuracy Preservation:** Graph optimized then integer only quantized version.
+**Accuracy Preservation:** When the target hardware can accommodate a few extra KB, naturally we would try to fit the top-performing model.
+In such cases, we recommend to load and use the Graph optimized then integer only quantized version.
 For MNIST Fashion, the accuracy increased by 0.27 % and by 0.13 % for MNIST Digits.

-**Fast Inference:** Operations optimized then float16 quantized version produces the fastest unit inference results in 0.06 ms.
+**Fast Inference:**  For real-time applications, we naturally tend to load and use the fastest inference results-producing models.
+In such cases, we recommend the Operations optimized then float16 quantized version produces the fastest unit inference results in 0.06 ms.